ICMP Online Inquiry Center

 If you want to inquire about the status of a missing persons case click here.
 You will be asked to enter the name of the missing person.
 Since different people may have identical or similar names, you will be asked to include the name of the missing person's father, if available.
 This will make the search more specific.
 If your inquiry fails to produce a result, you should consider the possibility that the person has been reported under a different name or that his or her name has been spelled differently.

 The Site Locator allows individuals to report the details of the location of a possible clandestine grave, mass grave, or other type of site where missing persons might be located.
-Missing persons can be dead or alive.
 The user can report this information anonymously, or they can provide contact details, which could allow ICMP to assist in locating missing persons.
 The Site Locator is user-friendly.
 The minimum required information is the location.
 Coordinates are automatically generated from the interactive map using the cursor.
 The user can browse the map to find the approximate location (town, village, country) and then pinpoint the precise location.

 Additional information can be provided through non-mandatory fields, including: